 What Happened to This Bank?
 An Investors’ Perspective on Bank Failures, Contagion and Fraud

 Session Summary: In 2023, US markets experienced historic bank failures, preceded by equally historic bank runs and plunges in book valuations.
 Shortly before they imploded, these banks and their outside auditors assured investors that they were in great shape despite rapidly increasing interest rates, even though they were essentially insolvent at the time.
 Bank CEOs have blamed fear and contagion resulting in mobile app-driven bank runs.
 While depositors were protected in resulting rescue efforts, investors were zeroed-out.
 Self-help through private enforcement is their only meaningful remedy.
 We will explore this crisis and investor recovery cases – including Signature Bank, First Republic, and SVB – to examine important principles for protecting institutional investors’ rights and their fiduciary duties to recover assets lost to fraud.
+This session is from the September 2023 Trustee School.
+Content may be dated.

 Presenters: